Jako/RememberThis/core/components/rememberthis/docs/mkdocs/usage.md

-rememberthis | The output of the rememberWrapperTpl template chunk (or the JSON encoded array of associative arrays of element identifiers[^4] and element itemproperties in the remembered list, if **jsonList** property is enabled). rememberthis.list | An array of associative arrays of element identifiers and element itemproperties in the remembered list. rememberthis.count | The count of added elements in the list
+rememberthis | The output of the rememberWrapperTpl template chunk (or the JSON encoded array of associative arrays of element identifiers[^4] and element itemproperties in the remembered list, if **jsonList** property is enabled). rememberthis.list | An array of associative arrays of element identifiers and element itemproperties in the remembered list. rememberthis.count | The count of added elements in the list rememberthis.hash | The hash of the saved list in the database.
+The RememberThisList snippet could be triggered by the request parameter `rememberthis` containing this hash.
+That way remembered lists could be mailed to other users.

 ### System Settings